 Insurance - We carry insurance coverage for protection of our assets and operations from certain risks including general liability, automobile liability, workers' compensation, real and personal property, directors' and officers' liability, pollution legal liability, cyber incident liability and other coverages we believe are customary to the industry.
-Our exposure to loss for insurance claims is generally limited to the per incident deductible under the related insurance policy.
+Our exposure to loss for insurance claims is generally limited to the per incident deductible under the related insurance policy and any amounts that exceed our insured limits.
 Our exposure could increase if our insurers are unable to meet their commitments on a timely basis.